9 Ways To Increase Your Brand's Engagement

 6. Create and Share Infographics

-Today, with the internet and it’s far-fetched reach to people all over the world, information is in the air.
+Today, with the internet and its far-fetched reach to people all over the world, information is in the air.
 In fact, the overflow of information has made it difficult for people to make sense of these data being generated every fleeting second that we spend online.
-In this free flow of information system, leveraging these data to your business’s benefit is exactly what you need to do in order to achieve groundbreaking success!
+In this free flow of information system, leveraging these data to your business’s benefit is exactly what you need to do to achieve groundbreaking success!
 Over the last few years, infographics have become extremely popular.
 Due to the overflow of information surrounding us, people have less patience to go through detailed writings.
-Infographics are fast, efficient and relatively easier to absorb.
+Infographics are fast, efficient, and relatively easier to absorb.
 They are also an attractive means of communicating crucial points with viewers in a matter of seconds.
 Professionally designed infographics can spike huge traffic to your sites.
-Invest some time researching on intriguing topics relevant to your industries, such as “how much money does an average Bangladeshi spends on food” or “what percentage of an average Bangladeshi’s income is spent on coffee/tea and such beverages compared to the rest of the world.”
-Good infographics can easily go viral and sometimes other blogs or news sites might link back to infographics created by you which can drive back thousand of visitors to your page!
+Invest some time researching intriguing topics relevant to your industries, such as “how much money does an average Bangladeshi spend on food” or “what percentage of an average Bangladeshi’s income is spent on coffee/tea and such beverages compared to the rest of the world.”
+Good infographics can easily go viral and sometimes other blogs or news sites might link back to infographics created by you which can drive back thousands of visitors to your page!

 7. Analysis of and by the Competitors

-When you initially plan to penetrate into an existing market, a fair share of your pre-launch surveys may have highlighted your competitors.
+When you initially plan to penetrate an existing market, a fair share of your pre-launch surveys may have highlighted your competitors.
 They must have had to go through similar, if not the same milestones at the early stages of their operations.
 Therefore their legwork could give you a head start into your business planning.
-The idea is not to copy their strategies, but to gain from their research and design yours better.
-For example, local businesses, can benefit from the understanding of what kind of networks, messages or contents are engaging your target audience.
+The idea is not to copy their strategies but to gain from their research and design yours better.
+For example, local businesses can benefit from the understanding of what kind of networks, messages or contents are engaging your target audience.
 Startups have to keep a close watch on their industry.
-Companies launch and fail everyday, so it’s important to read and stay informed about startup news.
+Companies launch and fail every day, so it’s important to read and stay informed about startup news.
 You can notice exactly what your competitors are doing to gain attention from their audience.
 The best brands in the world innovate by looking at the smallest trends.
 Therefore, being able to anticipate the market trends could help the company design a better consumer experience for their target market.

 8. Monitor Customer Behaviour